Of Your Own Making: Etrian Odyssey’s Genderless Heroes

 I don’t think I ever decided if Mallory was explicitly trans, but I don’t think I would have started creating trans characters without her.
 Ever since that first party, my guilds have always had a few gender-defying members.
 My Etrian Odyssey V guild currently has two trans girls.
 Helena is our heavily-armored, heavily-armed Dragoon.
 She mostly protects the party with her shielding skills, but she can also do things like fire a cannon so hard it puts an enemy to sleep, which is both entertaining and surprisingly useful.
 She’s the guild’s stalwart leader, and often the last one standing on a failed run.
 Our second trans guild member is Iore, a long-haired magic user with really cool coat and a timid voice.
 Ironically, she uses it a lot, as her skills are a combination of magical incantations and special chants that augment their power.
 When my party kills a tough enemy, it’s often through one of Iore’s 400-damage fireballs, tossed from behind Helena’s shield.
 We’re about halfway through the 3rd Stratum, and trudging steadily up.
 Maybe in another 20 hours, we’ll make it to the top.

 What’s most interesting about gender in Etrian Odyssey is how much it accomplishes by not including gender in the game.
 We don’t naturally think of taking something out of a work as being the better option for portraying it, but by leaving out explicit gendering while encouraging the players’ imagination, Etrian Odyssey opens up a space for possibilities it could never hope to capture in its code.
-It’s a relatively tiny detail, yeah, and it’s mostly in my head, but for me it elevates this little (3)DS series that I already like a lot into something truly special.
-Give it a try if you’re interested, and don’t forget to decide which of your adventurers smoke weed.
+It’s a relatively tiny detail, and it’s mostly in my head, but for me it elevates this little (3)DS series that I already like a lot into something truly special.
+Don’t forget to decide which of your adventurers smoke weed (Ari).